ChavisManzoniLab/MarsCell/README.md

 - **TAPAS**: [https://imagej.net/plugins/tapas](https://imagej.net/plugins/tapas)
 - **Python 3.9**

-Create a virtual environment using conda or venv, then run
+Create a virtual environment using conda or venv, then run:
 ```bash
 pip install git+https://github.com/julienf1249/MarCell.git
 ```

-Save the Jupyter notebook and the `functions_script.py` file in the same folder.
+This will install all the required packages to run the notebook.

 The notebook will be used to help with the initialisation of the workflow and to format data.
 The `functions_script.py` file contains all the functions used in the notebook.

 In the `TAPAS_scripts` folder, each text document is used to run a specific process in Fiji.
 The file `subprocess.txt` allows you to run multiple processes at once, so that you do not have to manually launch each process one after the other.